20LitersAdmin/filterbuildscheduler/README.md

 5. `part.made_from_materials?` and any join table record with `part_id` is duplicative (currently not fixed)

 ### Solutions:
-1. Count records are temporary records, created when an inventory is created and destroyed after their meaningful values are transferred to their corresponding Materials, Parts, Components, Assemblies and Technologies
+1. Count records are temporary records, created when an inventory is created and destroyed after their meaningful values are transferred to their corresponding Materials, Parts, Components, and Technologies
   1. Counts are polymorphically joined to an item, including Technology
     - forms, params, and controllers will need to be adjusted
   2. Counts are created based on items, not dynamically created when an inventory is created.